 The water and sewer improvements listed on the following page include both water and sewer system projects and stormwater projects.
-Water and sewer improvements will be funded from water and sewer system revenues and/or proceeds from water and sewer system revenue bonds.
+Water and sewer improvements will be funded from water and sewer system revenue bonds.
 Stormwater improvements would be funded with general obligation bonds but would be additionally payable from stormwater fees, which are set at rates sufficient to provide for the payment of a significant portion of stormwater-related debt service.